awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.troubleshooting.md

 + `RDS_DATAGUARD`
 + `rdsdb`

-For more information, see[Miscellaneous requirements and restrictions for Oracle replicas](oracle-read-replicas.limitations.md#oracle-read-replicas.limitations.miscellaneous)\.
+For more information, see [Miscellaneous requirements and restrictions for Oracle replicas](oracle-read-replicas.limitations.md#oracle-read-replicas.limitations.miscellaneous)\.